 Weather

-Fall brings cool and generally crisp weather to many parts of the main islands of Japan.
-The major cities of Honshu and Kyushu (Tokyo, Osaka, Kyoto, and Fukuoka) enjoy mild temperatures in November, with average highs of 63° F (17° C), and lows of 50° F (10° C).
+Fall brings cool and generally crisp weather to many parts of Japan's main islands.
+The major cities of Honshu and Kyushu (Tokyo, Osaka, Kyoto, and Fukuoka) enjoy mild November temperatures, with average highs of 63°F (17°C) and lows of 50°F (10°C).
 You'll need a jacket in most central and southern parts of the country, but nothing too heavy.

 The northern island of Hokkaido is a different story, with winter setting in earlier at this latitude.
-Average November highs in Sapporo are just 46° F (8° C), and lows 34° F (1° C), and temperatures will be much colder further north on the island.
+Average November highs in Sapporo are just 46°F (8°C), and lows are 34°F (1°C).
+Temperatures will be much colder farther north on the island.
 This is still warmer than it will become in Hokkaido later in the winter, though.
-At the other end of the country, the sub-tropical and tropical islands of Okinawa remain quite warm but drop a few degrees from their summer highs.
-The average high temperature in Naha in November is 75° F (24° C), and the low 68° F (20° C).
+At the other end of the country, the subtropical and tropical islands of Okinawa remain quite warm but drop a few degrees from their summer highs.
+The average high temperature in Naha in November is 75°F (24°C), and the low is 68°F (20 °C).

-Rainfall is low across the country in November, and average sunshine hours high.
-Hokkaido does get some snow in November, though.
+November brings low rainfall across the country and high average sunshine hours.
+Hokkaido does get some snow, though.

 Where to Go

 November is a great time to travel through central and southern/western Honshu, Shikoku, and Kyushu.
-Although Hokkaido and the northern Honshu region of Tohoku are not necessarily bad in November, the colder temperatures and early fall (the leaves turn in Hokkaido in October) keep many visitors away at this time.
+Although Hokkaido and the northern Honshu region of Tohoku are not necessarily bad in November, the colder temperatures and early fall (the leaves turn in Hokkaido in October) keep many visitors away.

-Many visitors to Japan who are short on time stick to Tokyo and Kyoto, perhaps with brief visits to Osaka, Nikko, Nara, and/or the Fuji area.
-Despite being busy, November is a great time to visit these places because the fine and cool weather and colorful leaves make gentle outdoor activities, such as wandering through temple grounds and parks.
+Those who are short on time stick to Tokyo and Kyoto, perhaps with brief visits to Osaka, Nikko, Nara, and/or the Fuji area.
+Despite being busy, November is a great time to visit these places because the fine and cool weather and colorful leaves make for gentle outdoor activities, such as wandering through temple grounds and parks.

 November is a good time to visit the Japan Alps, too.
 The city of Takayama is a bit cooler than other major cities in central-western Honshu, and the autumn leaves change color earlier in the month in the mountains.
-Matsumoto is another gateway to the mountains, and is an attractive destination in its own right thanks to its beautiful castle and the Matsumoto City Museum of Art that heavily features one of Matsumoto's most famous exports, artist Yayoi Kusama.
+Matsumoto is another gateway to the mountains. it's an attractive destination in its own right, thanks to its beautiful castle and the Matsumoto City Museum of Art that heavily features one of Matsumoto's most famous exports, artist Yayoi Kusama.

 Chat with a local specialist who can help organize your trip.